InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/not-invented-here.md

 Companies with software developers :) We suppose that this may also be a more common problem among deeply silo-ed engineering teams and/or in companies with more mature/entrenched engineering cultures.

 ## Forces

-*What makes the problem difficult?
-What are the trade-offs?
-These are constraints that can be changed at a cost.*

 * Lack of trust.
 Limited opportunities to build relationships and trust with Developers outside of their particular area.
 * Strong egos (team or individual).